netsec-ethz/scion-apps/_examples/shttp/README.md

 go run .
 ```

-Access `example-shttp-server` with `scion-bat`:

-Open new shell in the scion-apps repository and enter
+Open new shell in the scion-apps repository and access `example-shttp-server` with `scion-bat`:

 ```
 bin/scion-bat 17-ffaa:1:a,[127.0.0.1]:443/hello